vatlab/sos/README.md

 ### Ignore steps that do not need to be rerun

 Although the SoS script now accepts command line arguments, it is still no more than a compilation of scripts and you immediately realized that it is a waste of time to execute the first command each time.
-To solve this problem, you can convert the SoS script to a real workflow by telling SoS some more details of the commands:
+To solve this problem, you can convert the SoS script to a real workflow by telling SoS the input and output of each step:

 ```python
 #!/usr/bin/env sos-runner